jlu-ilr-hydro/odmf/odmf/static/media/help/datasets/index.md

 The standard type, useful numerical values at a site.
 The timeseries dataset owns records, that can be plotted, calibrated and transformed.
 Timeseries datasets are created with the "new dataset" button or via tabular import.

-### File dataset
+### File-dataset

 File datasets have the same meta data as timeseries, but never have record.
 Instead, they have a link to a file that contains the data of the dataset.
-This data can have any form, qualitative, array, images, text etc. Use long term open formats for the files.
+This data can have any form, qualitative, array, images, text etc. So it can be used for non-numeric data also, as long as the value type can be definetly described.
+Use long term open formats for the files.
 Data from file datasets cannot be plotted and mixed with other data.
 If your data has a form of timeseries, always import the data as records (see: help:import).
-File datasets are created using the !fa-clipboard !fa-plus button in the  [!fa-folder-open file-manager](../../download).
+File datasets are created from an uploaded file using the !fa-clipboard !fa-plus button in the  help:file-manager .

 ### Transformed timeseries